Resolving Speed and Encoding Bottlenecks in Fast Heteromeric Self-Assembly: Model setup

 In the case where components participate in multiple targets ($S>1$), their connectivity may differ from one structure to another.
 We thus define $z_i$ as the connectivity of component $i$ within the seeded structure.
 Components with higher connectivity ($z_i$ large) can achieve larger $r_i(\mathcal{N}_{\bf x})$, enabling faster binding and stronger discrimination than weakly connected component ($z_i$ small).
 For instance, in Fig.~\ref{fig:sketch}, component $i=5$ has $z_5=6$ in the yellow target due to two diagonal bonds.
 As a consequence, its addition rate at the correct location ${\bf x}=(2,2)$ in the growing yellow structure of Fig.~\ref{fig:sketch}D is $k_5^+(\mathcal N_{\bf x})=\exp(2\delta)$, compared to $k_5^+(\mathcal N_{\bf x'})=\exp(\delta)$ at a location ${\bf x}'=(3,2)$ consistent with the red structure.

+We track assembly size by counting the number of monomers on the lattice in units of $N$, and we define two measures of accuracy of tiles, a global and a local one.
+Global accuracy is measured as the fraction of correctly placed tiles relative to the seeded target within the square $\mathbf x=(1,1)$ to $(\ell,\ell)$ [Fig.~\ref{fig:sketch}B].
+A tile contributes to the global accuracy of the seeded structure regardless of its local neighborhood.
+By contrast, local accuracy is defined through bonds: a tile is locally accurate if $r_i(\mathcal{N}_{\bf x})\ge1$.
+This measure is used to identify chimeric structures.
+We moreover characterize assembly dynamics via two characteristic timescales.
+The retrieval time $\tau_{\rm ret}$ corresponds to the time it takes to retrieve a target structure, \textit{i.e.} the time for the global accuracy to reach unity.
+Likewise, we define the lifetime $\tau_{\rm life}$ as the time it takes to add one extra monomer to the completed structure.

 In the following, we analyze retrieval of kinetically-encoded structures under the rates of Eq.~\eqref{eq:rates} for mixtures of components with varying connectivity.